 Vermont State House Watch the legislature in action, January through mid-April.
 Tour this Renaissance Revival "most beautiful of capitols" designed by Thomas Sillowy.

 St. Johnsbury Athenaeum and Art Gallery A monument to the nineteenth-century belief in learning, the opulant library and gallery was recently lovingly restored.
 See the majestic painting Domes of Yosemite by Albert Bierstadt.

 Salt On Barre Street in Montpelier.
 A petite cafe serving local food with big flavor.
-Open Tuesday-Sunday from 5 to 9.
+Open weekends for special themed dinners.

 Kismet On State Street in Montpelier.
-Organic, artisanal foods, gluten-free and dairy-free specialties—I love their slection of buckwheat crepes!
+Organic, artisanal foods, gluten-free and dairy-free specialties—I love their garden martini!